Trump works the fry station and holds a drive-thru news conference at a Pennsylvania McDonald's

 Harris also said: “I think part of the difference between me and my opponent includes our perspective on the needs of the American people and what our responsibility, then, is to meet those needs.”

-It's far from the first time that Trump has promoted baseless claims.
-Most notably, he claims falsely that he lost to Biden due to voter fraud.
-Trump said during his presidential debate with Harris that immigrants who had settled in Springfield, Ohio, were eating residents' pets.

-Trump has long gone after opponents based on their personal history, particularly women and racial minorities.
+Trump has long spread groundless claims about his opponents based on their personal history, particularly women and racial minorities.

 Before he ran for president, Trump was a leading voice of the “birther” conspiracy that baselessly claimed President Barack Obama was from Africa, was not an American citizen and therefore was ineligible to be president.
 Trump used it to raise his own political profile, demanding to see Obama’s birth certificate and five years after Obama did so, Trump finally admitted that Obama was born in the United States.